Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

  Even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, loses connectivity, gets DDoSed, or if its private key is compromised.
 :::

-### Are validators required to self-bond Luna?
+### Are validators required to self-bond Odis?

 No, but self-bonding has benefits.
 A validator's total stake is made up of their self-bonded stake plus their delegated stake.
-This means that a validator can compensate for low amounts of self-bonded Luna by attracting more delegators.
+This means that a validator can compensate for low amounts of self-bonded Odis by attracting more delegators.
 This is why reputation is very important for validators.

-Although validators are not required to self-bond Luna, all validators should have `skin-in-the-game`.
+Although validators are not required to self-bond Odis, all validators should have `skin-in-the-game`.
 This can help make a validator more trustworthy.

-In order for delegators to have some guarantee about how much `skin-in-the-game` their validator has, validators can signal a minimum amount of self-bonded Luna.
+In order for delegators to have some guarantee about how much `skin-in-the-game` their validator has, validators can signal a minimum amount of self-bonded Odis.
 If a validator's self-bond goes below the limit that it has predefined, this validator and all of its delegators will unbond.

 ## Technical Requirements